 The gentle climate brings locals out into the streets for festivals throughout the year.
 Carnival, which takes place in the early spring, is one of the area’s largest celebrations, with music and colorful parades.
 If you’re visiting during the summer, you might catch the Fiesta del Carmen, which celebrates the patron saint of fishermen with traditional music, dancing, and fairground rides.
 In the fall, the Fiesta de Nuestra Señora de Los Dolores is marked by a procession of locals in traditional clothing, making their way to the village of Mancha Blanca to honor the patroness of the island.

-What are the top things to do in Puerto del Carmen?
+Top things to do in Puerto del Carmen

 Playa Chica is one of Puerto del Carmen’s best beaches.
 Surrounded by volcanic rock formations, the cove’s calm, clear waters are popular with snorkelers.
 You might even spot an octopus on the sea bed.
 A dive school is located on the beach, making it easy to brush up your skills or venture under the water’s surface for the first time.